Surrogate NAS Benchmarks: Going Beyond the Limited Search Spaces of Tabular NAS Benchmarks: The Surr-NAS-Bench-DARTS Dataset

 \subsection{Noise in Architecture Evaluations}

-As discussed in Section~\ref{sec:motivation}, the noise in architecture evaluations can be large enough for surrogate models to yield more realistic estimates of architecture performance than tabular benchmark based on a single evaluation per architecture.
-To study the magnitude of this noise for NAS-Bench-301, we evaluated 500 architectures randomly sampled from our DE run with 5 different seeds.\footnote{We chose DE because it exhibits good exploration while achieving good performance, see Figure~\ref{fig:exp:data_statistics:tsne_algo_comparison} in the appendix.} We also include other architectures that were evaluated at least 5 times during the optimizer runs.

-We find a mean standard deviation of $1.7e-3$ for the final validation accuracy which is slightly less than the noise observed in NAS-Bench-101~\citep{ying19a}.
-Figure~\ref{fig:data_statistics:val_acc_vs_val_stddev} shows that, while the noise tends to be lower for the best architectures, a correct ranking would still be hard based on a single evaluation.
-Finally, we compare the MAE when estimating architecture performance from only one sample to the results from Table~\ref{tab:exp:aleatoric_error}.
-On the larger search space and with more evaluations we find an MAE of $1.2e-3$ which is also slightly lower than found in NAS-Bench-101, one reason possibly being a more robust training pipeline.
+As discussed in Section~\ref{sec:motivation}, the noise in architecture evaluations can be large enough for surrogate models to yield more realistic estimates of architecture performance than a tabular benchmark based on a single evaluation per architecture.
+To study the magnitude of this noise on Surr-NAS-Bench-DARTS, we evaluated 500 architectures randomly sampled from our Differential Evolution (DE)~\citep{dehb} run with 5 different seeds each.
+We chose DE because it both explored and exploited well; see Figure~\ref{fig:exp:data_statistics:tsne_algo_comparison}.
+We find a mean standard deviation of \num{1.6e-3} for the final validation accuracy, which is slightly less than the noise observed in NAS-Bench-101~\citep{ying19a}; one possible reason for this could be a more robust training pipeline.
+Figure~\ref{fig:data_statistics:val_acc_vs_val_stddev} shows that, while the noise tends to be lower for the best architectures, a correct ranking based on a single evaluation is still difficult.
+Finally, we compare the MAE when estimating the architecture performance from only one sample to the results from Table~\ref{tab:exp:aleatoric_error}.
+Here, we also find a slightly lower MAE of \num{1.38e-3} than for NAS-Bench-101.